alepouna/fastify-router/README.md

 #### But what about REST?
 All routes MUST contain the rest method in the file name, followed by a `-` and the path. example: `GET-index.js`, `POST-index.js`, `SET-index.js` etc.
-If the a method does NOT contain one, it will assume GET is to be used.
+If the a method does NOT contain one, it will use the default method you set in the options. (if none is set, it will use `GET`)
 I can not verify if `ANY`/`ALL` works, as my results are inconclusive.
 If you can replicate/use, please make an issue request so I can remove this statement :)

 ## Contributing: